faceyspacey/jest-storybook-facade/README.md

     addWithInfo: () => null,
   },
 ```
 *for this particular package, we urge you to analyze all the code.
-It's simple and smal.
+It's simple and small.
 You should know what's available to you, and how to
 add to it if we missed anything.*

 In this case, you can see that several Storybook *addons* such as `knobs` and `withReadme` is available to you, as well as the ability to